John Fisher, 1st Baron Fisher: Early career (1854–1869)

-Fisher's father ultimately aided his entry into the navy, via his godmother Lady Horton, widow of the governor of Ceylon to whom William Fisher had been Aide-de-camp.
+Fisher's father ultimately aided his entry into the navy, via his godmother Lady Anne Wilmot-Horton, widow of the governor of Ceylon to whom William Fisher had been Aide-de-camp.
 She prevailed upon a neighbour, Admiral Sir William Parker (the last of Nelson's captains), to nominate John as a naval cadet.
 The entry examination consisted of writing out the Lord's Prayer and jumping naked over a chair.
 He formally entered the Royal Navy on 13 July 1854, aged 13, on board Nelson's former flagship, Victory, at Portsmouth.
 On 29 July he joined HMS Calcutta, an old ship of the line.
 She was built of wood, in 1831, with 84 smooth-bore muzzle-loading guns arranged on two gun decks, and relied entirely on sail for propulsion.
 She had a crew of 700, and discipline was strictly enforced by the "hard-bitten Captain Robert Stopford".
 Fisher fainted when he witnessed eight men being flogged on his first day.

 Calcutta participated in the blockade of Russian ports in the Gulf of Finland during the Crimean War, entitling Fisher to the Baltic Medal, before returning to Britain a few months later.
 The crew was paid off on 1 March 1856.

 On 2 March 1856, Fisher was posted to HMS Agamemnon, and was sent to Constantinople (now Istanbul) to join her.
 He arrived on 19 May, just as the war was ending.
 After a tour around the Dardanelles picking up troops and baggage, Agamemnon returned to England, where the crew was paid off.

 Promotion to midshipman came on 12 July 1856 and Fisher joined a 21-gun steam corvette, HMS Highflyer, part of the China Station.
 He was to spend the next five years in Chinese waters, seeing action in the Second Opium War, 1856–1860.
 The Highflyer's captain, Charles Shadwell, was an expert on naval astronomy (subsequently being appointed a Fellow of the Royal Society in 1861) and he taught Fisher much about navigation, with spectacular later results.
-When Shadwell was replaced as captain following an injury in action, he gave Fisher a pair of studs engraved with his family motto 'Loyal au Mort', which Fisher was to use for the rest of his life.
+When Shadwell was replaced as captain following an injury in action, he gave Fisher a pair of studs engraved with his family motto "Loyal au Mort", which Fisher was to use for the rest of his life.